Here I show the production of the so-called "Foxbenders", a device for bending massive Gitarrenzargen.

 Making Right and left side of the press

-From the plan I have transferred the external dimensions on a sheet of plywood 19mm.
-In still rectangular state of the disk of the guide slot to be milled via the router.
-It should be noted that the slots are of uniform width and that they are placed at right angles to the bottom side.
-If you have both slots, the outer contour can be seeded and ground.
+From the plan, I transferred the outer dimensions to a 19mm plywood plate.
+When the plate is still rectangular, the guide slot must be milled in using a router.
+Make sure that the slots are evenly wide and that they are cut at right angles to the bottom.
+Once both slots have been made, the outer contour can be sown and sanded.

-From the large plywood boards 250x230x19 feet are made.
-With the router per one stage be incorporated for inserting the inner Lichtabweiser.
+From the 250x230x19 plywood boards are made the feet.
+With the router, one step is worked into each for inserting the inner light deflectors

 Assembling the exterior parts and wiring the electrical system

-Are the feet and the side parts so far produced by the screwing together a box.
-Inside are three bulbs E27 200W each with "heating" space.
-All electrical equipment must be carried out heat-resistant.
-On the bottom I have scheduled a junction box and connect the cables from the three versions of each other.
+If the feet and the side parts are ready, a box is created after screwing together.
+Inside will fit three lamps E27 each with 200W "heating power".
+All the electrical equipment must be made heat-resistant.
+On the bottom I put a terminal box and connect the wires from the three sockets together.
 Now a built-in timer would be good.
-I bought one for intermediate mounting to the feed line.
-The important thing is that you can adjust the minute.
-The plug I have adhered to the clock, so do not irgenjemand gets the idea, the thing running without leaving the automatic shutdown (fire hazard!).
+I bought one for intermediate installation on the supply line.
+It is important that you can set by the minute.
+I have glued the plug to the timer so that no one gets the idea to let the thing run without the automatic shutdown (fire hazard!).

 The production of the hollow mold

-The mold determines the shape of the body.
-The desired guitar shape must be recorded to Zargenstärke smaller.
-This mold is the centerpiece of the Benders and one makes no effort for each model its own form.
-There is also a structure that allows you then can form a cutaway.
+The hollow form determines the shape of the body.
+The desired guitar shape must be drawn smaller by the thickness of the rib.
+This hollow form is the heart of the bender and you make your own shape for each model without much effort.
+There is also a construction with which you can then form a cutaway.

-It consists of two side parts, which are held to each other with pipes.
-To protect against the heat, the side parts (each = lie down the insides of mirror!)
-Covered with aluminum foil.
-I have made an attempt on one side, whether it is better to protect them with aluminum sheet, with the result after repeated use, it keeps the same with aluminum foil and make up quickly.
-When connecting I bought Ø12x1mm aluminum tubes and 12 rods cut to the length of 150mm, with a 12mm Forstner bit to fit the pipes then tightly into it.
-The holes for the poles must be placed very precisely, which is to be bent rails on the side panels and up on the pipes.
-Not affect these tubes and are clear, for example, that goes directly into the quality of the guitar.
-Simply, it is then when.
-The parts to be drilled and drilled simultaneously successive Moors
+It consists of two side parts that are held to each other with tubes.
+For protection from the heat, the side parts (in each case the inner sides = lie down mirror-inverted!) are pasted with aluminum foil.
+I tried on one side to see if it is better to protect it with aluminum sheet, with the result after several uses that it holds with aluminum foil just as well and is just faster to make.
+As a connection I bought Ø12x1mm aluminum tubes and cut 12 rods to the length of 150mm, with a 12mm Forstner bit the tubes then fit tightly inside.
+The holes for the rods must be set very accurately, the frame to be bent lies on the side panels and even on the tubes.
+If these tubes do not tangent and protrude, for example, this goes directly into the quality of the guitar.
+It is then simple, if you fix the parts to be drilled on each other and drill at the same time.

-The spindle presses at the waist of the body From a shoe on the half-mold.
-Inexpensive and relatively easy can run this as a trapezoid thread spindle.
-You can buy them by the meter.
-The end processing is carried out on the lathe.
-At one end of a handwheel toward needs (I sat making a M12 thread and then countered with a nut) to the other one stands a groove into which a screw used in the form of shoe is attached.
-A Chump receives the spindle nut.
-Best to buy a flange, depending on the version you have to drill the holes yourself yet.
-So edit mother, adapt Chump at mother and fasten into the box.
+The spindle presses a form shoe onto the half form at the waist of the body.
+Inexpensive and relatively simple, this spindle can be made as a trapezoidal thread.
+They can be purchased by the meter.
+The end machining is done on the lathe.
+At one end, a handwheel must be placed (I made an M12 thread and then locked it with a nut).
+At the other end, a groove is cut into which a screw is inserted to which the forming shoe is attached.
+A wooden block holds the spindle nut.
+It is best to buy a flange nut, depending on the version, you still have to drill the holes yourself.
+So machine the nut, fit the wooden block to the nut and fix it in the box.

 Preparation of the block bottom (shoe)

-The block below refers to the moldings and the trapezoidal spindle.
-I have made it from maple.
-The spindle has on its underside a recess for a screw.
-This screw I used a setting nut from the side into the wood.
-The advantage of this method is, the metric thread of the screw allows precision adjustment.
-On the underside of the pad has a groove to be incorporated into the then attaching wood for moldings used (I've done well with Setzmuttern).
-Once you do that, the lower corners to be chamfered generously, one gives the molded parts more space and can see better what is happening.
-With the band saw and filing the outer contour is then prepared and protected with paint.
+The block at the bottom holds the moldings and the trapezoidal spindle.
+I made it from maple.
+The spindle has a recess for a screw on its underside.
+I inserted this screw into the wood from the side with a set nut.
+The advantage of this method is that the metric thread of the screw allows fine adjustment.
+A groove must be made on the bottom of the block, into which the fastening wood for the moldings is then inserted (I also did this with set nuts).
+Once you've done that, the bottom corners need to be generously chamfered, you give the moldings more room and can better see what's happening.
+With the band saw and files, the outer contour is then made and protected with varnish.

 Inserting the block bottom (shoe)

-At the flea market I bought an old-fashioned muscle expanders as spring supplier.
-You need to pair 3x2.
-The abrasive used on the Dremel I abgelengt these things and then reworked the eyelets by pliers.
-Are hung on hooks, the springs.
-I have very good experiences using threaded hooks, with a few large washers and two nuts holding the super.
+At the flea market I bought an old-fashioned muscle expander as a spring supplier.
+You need 3x2 pairs for this.
+With the grinding insert on the Dremel I have deflected the things and then reworked the eyelets by combination pliers.
+The springs are hung on hooks.
+I have made quite good experiences with threaded hooks, with a few large washers and two nuts hold the super.

-The backstop I have worked with the jigsaw.
-At the ends he needs only a few slots on which you can mount springs.
+I machined the counterholder with a fretsaw.
+At the ends it needs only a few slots where you can hang springs.

 The frames to be bent are placed between two support plates.
-At the ends you need holes pass therethrough to a belt.
-On the feet, I have attached two small handles.
-Through the handles and holes, a strap is placed which holds the sheet stack during bending.
-The Pauplan proposes leather straps and tight hooks, with this construction, but I am also very satisfied.
+At the ends you need holes to pass a belt through.
+I attached two small handles to the feet.
+A tension belt is placed through the handles and holes to hold the sheet package in place during bending.
+The pauplan suggests leather straps and bung hooks, but I am also very happy with this design.